 Important Safety Considerations

-It is crucial to note that while boat stoves with back boilers offer efficient heating solutions, they can be potentially dangerous and explosive if installed incorrectly.
+It is crucial to note that while boat stoves with back boilers offer efficient heating solutions, they can be potentially dangerous.
+There is an explosion risk if they installed incorrectly.
 Therefore, it is highly recommended that the installation of back boiler heating systems be carried out by trained professionals with experience in marine heating systems.

-Boat owners should exercise caution and thoroughly check the credentials and qualifications of engineers before booking them to install a back boiler heating system.
+Boat owners should exercise caution.
+They should thoroughly check the credentials and qualifications of engineers before booking them to install a back boiler heating system.
 Hiring a certified professional ensures that the installation is done correctly, adhering to safety regulations and minimizing the risk of accidents or malfunctioning.

 For quotes and bookings call 07846 274 926 or email [email protected]